-Below please find the documents regarding the Newtown Township MS4 (Municipal Separate Storm Sewer System) Pollution Reduction Plan which is to be submitted to the PA Department of Environmental Protection.
-These documents are presented here for public review.
-Once you have reviewed the plan and documents you are invited to use this MS4 Submit Comments form to send us your comments.
+Below please find the documents regarding the Newtown Township MS4 (Municipal Separate Storm Sewer System) Pollution Reduction Plan which was approved by the PA Department of Environmental Protection.
+These documents are presented here for public information.

 After visiting our website and using it as a resource for a project, a middle school student, Ann-Marie of the Lakeville Nature Environmental Club, shared this glossary page - https://www.oberk.com/watercycleglossaryofterms to help better understand the water cycle and the importance of good Stormwater Management.

 On this page, you can find information and links to the people and resources available to help us in the protection of our water resources, stream paths and aquifers.
 The Township is working hand in hand with organizations such as the Chester Ridley Crum Watersheds Association (CRC), Darby Creek Valley Association (DCVA) and implementation of the Pennsylvania Department of Environmental Protection (PADEP) MS-4 requirements for protection of our Darby Creek and Crum Creek Watershed.

 - Pamphlets & Brochures